Millyy/millyy.github.io/README.md

 # millyy.github.io
 My personal website!
-You can check it out at http://www.celiastokman.com The goal was to make a simple website for people interested in seeing things that I've done, mostly from internships and projects.
+You can check it out at celiastokman.com The goal was to make a simple website for people interested in seeing things that I've done, mostly from internships and projects.

+## Latest Update
+Hosting has been moved to Firebase for added security!
+At the time of writing this, the SSL certificate is now processing.
+The safe address is https://portfolio-site-8d87b.firebaseapp.com/
+Yay, learning!

 ## Things I've learned
 - More JavaScript, HTML and CSS techniques
 - How mockups in Photoshop help to make a website with better visual flow
+- Setting up Firebase

 ## Challenges
 - Initially I used CSS variables for better flexibility, but learned that they are not compatible with older versions of Internet Explorer